To enter the 2018 Pinnacle Awards, the majority of the program or tools used must have been carried out between January 1, 2017, and July 31, 2018.

 To put together the most effective entry, read this entire page and follow the guidelines.
 Remember, the judges are from out-of-state and need background information in order to effectively evaluate your entry.

 Choose the most appropriate category.
-A complete program or campaign may be entered in any of the Public Relations Programs categories.
-Individual components may also be entered in the Tools and Techniques categories.
+A complete program or campaign may be entered in any of the Campaigns categories.
+Individual components may also be entered in the Tactics categories.

 The judges will have the ability to reclassify an entry if they deem it appropriate.
 Pinnacle Awards Committee members will contact you before the awards ceremony to notify you of any category changes.

-The most important part of any entry is a two-page summary for Programs and the one-page summary for Tools and Techniques.
+The most important part of any entry is a two-page summary for Campaigns or a one-page summary for Tactics.

 Each entry must have a summary and supporting materials.

-Public Relations Programs summaries (2 pages) must include a brief introduction to the project and each part of the Four Step Process:
+Campaigns summaries (2 pages) must include a brief introduction to the project and each part of the Four Step Process in Public Relations:

 Supporting materials should back up the statements in the summary and be arranged by the same steps.
 Use headers in your document.

-Silver Anvil Search – PRSA members may log in to the national website and view actual summaries by category and year.
+See Tips for Preparing Your Silver Anvil Entry from PRSA National.
+PRSA members may log in to the national website and view actual summaries by category and year.

 Supporting materials should back up the statements in the summary and be arranged by the same steps.